mushfikurr/cocktailer/README.md

-# Cocktailer - Flutter Application for Shape.
+# Cocktailer - Flutter Application.

 A cross-platform application that allows you to generate random cocktails from [CocktailDB](https://www.thecocktaildb.com/).